olamva/Y/README.md

 ```

 > [!NOTE]
 > To run the project locally, both the backend and the frontend must be running on seperate terminals.
+When running locally, all uploaded images will be saved on your local machine.

 End-2-end tester kan kjøres med (sørg for at backend og frontend kjøres):